 KAREN | LAHU | LISU | YAO | HMONG | THAI FAMILY TREE

-INTRODUCTION ON ETHNOLOGY & HILL TRIBES
+INTRO ETHNOLOGY & HILL TRIBES

 Akha/Igor

 They usually live high in the mountains where, until recently, they were engaged in the cultivation of opium.
 After a ban on opium, most of them with government support, turned to other crops.
 Originally the Akha were an animist people.
 Their religion, called the Akha Way, consisted mainly of ancestral worship and a belief in spirits.
-Today almost a quarter of them are converts to Christianity, which is seen as a modern version of the Akha Way and sometimes co-exist with their animist beliefs and ...for more order our CDrom...
+Today almost a quarter of them are converts to Christianity, which is seen as a modern version of the Akha Way and sometimes co-exist with their animist beliefs and practices.

 Still seen today, is the typical spirit gate (fig.) on each side of an Akha village.
 It separates the human world from the one of the bush spirits, and protects against them.
 Each year, at the beginning of the rice planting season, the villagers install new gates and decorate them with several objects to scare away evil spirits.
 These objects are often valuables or symbols of human wealth, amulets and carvings of naked or copulating humans (fig.); such things are feared by the spirits living in the forest.
 Typically in Akha villages is a giant wooden swing (fig.) used by the villagers to celebrate the harvest literally by singing and swinging.

 The calves of the women are cloaked in dark blue puttees and from their waist hangs a short black knee-length skirt, flat in front and pleated at the back.
 Around the waist they sometimes wear a broad colourful sash, with one end hanging in front of the skirt.
 A shawl, is sometimes worn with a single ribbon covering the torso from above the breast to the navel (fig.) and on top of this they may wear a long sleeved waist-jacket.
-The jacket as well as the shawl and leggings are often decorated with ...for more order our CDrom...
+The jacket as well as the shawl and leggings are often decorated with colourful embroidery.
+Today, the Akha in Thailand also have their own flag (fig.).
+TO LEXICON.

 Karen/Nyang

 With around 265,000 the Karen are the largest hill tribe in Thailand.
-They have lived in the region for many centuries and are divided into several subgroups, of which the most numerous in Thailand are the Sakoh (Sgaw), Pwo and Kayah, besides the Kayang and Padong, both Long Neck Karen, and the Kayaw, a smaller subgroup whose women are typified by their long earlobes (fig.).
-The word 'Karen' is not known to the different subgroups themselves and the Thais call them Kariang and Nyang.
+They have lived in the region for many centuries and are divided into several subgroups, of which the most numerous in Thailand are the Sakoh (Sgaw), Pwo and Kayah, besides the Kayang and Padong, both Long-neck Karen, and the Kayaw, a smaller subgroup whose women are typified by their long earlobes (fig.).
+The word ‘Karen’ is not known to the different subgroups themselves and the Thais call them Kariang and Nyang.
 The term is however generally used by anthropologists when referring to certain tribes who speak closely related tongues but are not closely related to the languages of other hill tribes.
 They are therefore placed in a separate category within the Tibetan-Burmese family of the Sino-Tibetan language group.

 Lahu/Mussur

-The Lahu are a hill tribe of whom the majority lives in the northern provinces Chiang Mai and Chiang Rai.
+The Lahu are a hill tribe of whom the majority lives in the northern Thai provinces of Chiang Mai and Chiang Rai (fig.).
 Emigrating from Burma they settled in Thailand around the end of the 19th century.
 Today they number around 60,000 and live usually in pile dwellings high up in the mountains (fig.).
 They divide themselves into subgroups named after the main colour of their garment.
 Besides the Red Lahu (Lahu Nyi), the Yellow Lahu (Lahu Shi) and White Lahu (Lahu Hpu), there are two more subgroups of Black Lahu (Lahu Na), who distinguish themselves by different languages and traditions, with one group calling themselves Laho Na, known to the others as Lahu Shehleh.

 The female traditional attire of the Lahu Shehleh or Lahu Na (also called Mussur Dam) is a long black silk-like gown, trimmed with white and sleeves with white, blue and red bands (fig.).
 The male dress is a black pair of culottes sometimes trimmed with a blue belt.
 Lahu Nyi women wear a waist-deep jacket sleeved with horizontal bands in namely red and blue.
 Each subgroup has its own dialect belonging to the Lolo branch of the Tibetan-Burmese language group, of which the standard language is Lahu Na, a language also spoken by most other Lahu people outside Thailand (in Burma, Laos, Vietnam and China) and which is close related to the language spoken by the Lisu.